mozilla/ActiveData/README.md

 ## Run

-Jump to your git project directory, set your `PYTHONPATH` and run:
+Jump to your git project directory, set your `PYTHONPATH` and run `app.py`:

 ```bash
     cd ~/ActiveData